 To find out, we’ll need to consider a range of factors.

 Cryptocurrencies are not only volatile but also highly complicated.
 There are many factors that can have a positive or negative impact on the price of any coin or token, so you’ll need to carefully assess all those factors before deciding whether or not to make a purchase.

 If you’re thinking of buying any OMG tokens, remember to consider the following.

 - Real-world uses.
 OmiseGO aims to offer a payment gateway that can be used for an extensive range of financial services, including peer-to-peer payments, international remittances, bill payment, top-up of debit cards and much more.
 It’s also designed to provide interoperability between different blockchains and payment networks.

 - Advantages over ordinary exchanges.
-The time-consuming and confusing process of exchanging fiat currency for cryptocurrency is a sizable barrier for many newcomers to the crypto world.
+The time consuming and confusing process of exchanging fiat currency for cryptocurrency is a sizable barrier for many newcomers to the crypto world.
 OmiseGO aims to connect existing cryptocurrency wallets to a central OmiseGO blockchain, over which users can simply and quickly exchange cryptocurrencies.
-As a decentralized network, it also offers enhanced security when compared to centralized operations.
+As a decentralised network, it also offers enhanced security when compared to centralised operations.